Automated calibration for stability selection in penalised regression and graphical models: Simulation study

-Our calibrated stability selection models are compared with state-of-the-art graphical model estimation approaches on 1,000 simulated datasets in low, intermediate and high-dimension (Figure 3, Supplementary Table S1).
+Our calibrated stability selection graphical LASSO models are compared with state-of-the-art graphical model estimation approaches on 1,000 simulated datasets in low, intermediate and high-dimension (Figure 3, Supplementary Table S1).
 Non stability-enhanced graphical LASSO models, calibrated using information theory criteria, are generally the worst performing models (median $F_1$-score $<0.6$ across dimensionality settings).
 StARS models, applied with the same number of subsampling iterations and using default values for other parameters, have the highest median numbers of True Positives.
-However, they include more False Positives than stability selection models, making it less competitive in terms of $F_1$-score (best performing in high-dimension with a median $F_1$-score of 0.65).
+However, they include more False Positives than stability selection models, making it less competitive in terms of $F_1$-score (best performing in high-dimension with a median $F_1$-score of 0.66).
 For stability selection models calibrated using error control (MB \citep{stabilityselectionMB}, SS \citep{stabilityselectionSS}), the optimal choice of $\pi$ seems to depend on many parameters including the dimensionality and structure of the graph (Supplementary Figure S4).
-By jointly calibrating the two parameters, our models show generally better performances compared to models calibrated solely using error control on these simulations (median $F_1$-score ranging from 0.68 to 0.72 using $\text{PFER}_{SS}<20$ only in high dimension, compared to 0.73 using constrained calibration maximising the stability score).
+By jointly calibrating the two parameters, our models show generally better performances compared to models calibrated solely using error control on these simulations (median $F_1$-score ranging from 0.69 to 0.72 using $\text{PFER}_{SS}<20$ only in high dimension, compared to 0.74 using constrained calibration maximising the stability score).
 Results were consistent when using different thresholds in PFER (Supplementary Figure S5).
-Computation times of all stability selection models are comparable and acceptable in practice (less than 3 minutes in these settings, Supplementary Table S1).
+For LASSO models, we observe a steep increase in precision with all stability selection models compared to models calibrated by cross-validation (Supplementary Figure S6).
+Unconstrained calibration using our stability score yielded the highest $F_1$-scores in the presence of independent or correlated predictors.
+Computation times of the reported stability selection models are comparable and acceptable in practice (less than 3 minutes in these settings) but rapidly increase with the number of nodes for graphical models, reaching 8 hours for 500 observations and 1,000 nodes (Supplementary Table S2).